Certified Peer Specialist

 WHERE ARE THE CPS TRAININGS LOCATED?

 The training locations are throughout Georgia.
 Trainings have been offered in Atlanta, Augusta, Duluth, Macon, Savannah, and Warner Robins.
+Trainings are also offered online when required for public health and safety.

 HOW LONG ARE THE CPS TRAININGS?